adamtow/inspector/documentation.md

 ![Go Beyond Show Result and Quick Look with Inspector](https://atow.files.wordpress.com/2019/01/ebb3a11d-43d7-4fe1-a3c0-fe4403c0a6a8.png?w=1280)

-Inspector is great for viewing and changing API responses and other complex list and dictionary objects.
+Inspector is great for viewing and changing JSON API responses and other complex list and dictionary objects.

 ![Inspecting a web API request](https://atow.files.wordpress.com/2019/01/35d3c4e8-bff9-45c6-b5ef-8e699146b078.png?w=1280)